panva/node-oidc-provider/docs/README.md

 ## HTTP Request Library / Proxy settings
 oidc-provider uses the [got][got-library] module.
-Because of its lightweight nature of the provider will not use environment-defined http(s) proxies.
+Because of its lightweight nature the provider will not use environment-defined http(s) proxies.
 In order to have them used you'll need to follow got's [README](https://github.com/sindresorhus/got#proxies) and use e.g.
 [`global-tunnel`](https://github.com/np-maintain/global-tunnel)